Navy, Army and Air Force Institutes: Background

 Even with the extra money and their combined strength, the service could not be increased fast enough to match the huge expansion of the Armed Forces.
 In the meantime, many new contractors were finding loopholes for exploiting the situation and it became clear that safeguards were needed to protect the interests of the soldiers and supervise the operations of all these vested interests.

 In January 1915, a Board of Control was formed and exactly two years later the Army Canteen Committee was registered at the Board of Trade as a company trading not for profit.
-It absorbed the Canteen and Mess Society, and took over the contracts of Dickenson's and all the other firms supplying the Army in the UK.
+It absorbed the Canteen and Mess Society, and took over the contracts of Dickenson's and all the other firms supplying the army in the UK.
 Within three months it also took over all canteens abroad where British troops were stationed during peace times.
 The Expeditionary Force Canteens were left in charge in the main theatres of war.

+Francis Towle was appointed as Controller of the Canteen Board in 1916 and served in the post until 1919, after the end of the war.

 In June 1917, the Royal Navy was keen to share in the benefits now being felt by the British soldier and so the Army Canteen Committee assumed the new title of the Navy and Army Canteen Board.
 When the Royal Air Force (RAF) became a separate arm of the nation's defences in 1918, their canteens were absorbed into the Navy and Army Canteen Board.

-Lionel Fortescue's vision of a unified canteen system for the Forces was starting to take shape and the nucleus of NAAFI was now in place.
+Fortescue's vision of a unified canteen system for the Forces was starting to take shape and the nucleus of NAAFI was now in place.